llvm/llvm-project/flang/docs/Intrinsics.md

 - **`WAIT`:**
   - If set to `false`, the command is executed asynchronously.
 If not preset or set to `false`, it is executed synchronously.
+  - Sync: achieved by passing command into `std::system` on all systems.
+  - Async: achieved by calling a `fork()` on POSIX-compatible systems, or `CreateProcess()` on Windows.

 - **`CMDSTAT`:**
   - -2: No error condition occurs, but `WAIT` is present with the value `false`, and the processor does not support asynchronous execution.